tsoding/snitch/CONTRIBUTING.md

   - unclear documentation
   - unreadable or straight up bad code
   - any problem that you ran into while setting up the project on your side
-- Please, do not try to fix issues marked with "good for stream" label.
-They are for the stream. :)

 # Pull Requests